School of Health Sciences

 The School of Health Sciences was organized as a division of Touro College in Long Island, New York in 1986 with its Physician Assistant Program having commenced in 1972.
 Other programs in the healthcare field have been added gradually.
 Today the School’s offerings encompass a wide range of disciplines ranging from undergraduate preparation for health sciences careers to graduate programs in multiple fields of allied healthcare.
 The School’s programs serve more than 650 students at campuses in Bay Shore, Long Island and New York City, and present programs are growing in size while new programs are soon to be added.

-Performance of the educational programs in the School of Health Sciences can be measured by the successes of its graduates, with most passing certifying/licensure exams and finding a wealth of employment opportunities.
+Performance of the educational programs in the School of Health Sciences can be measured by the successes of its graduates: more than 93 percentof all graduates pass certifying/licensure exams and virtually 100 percentare employed within three months after graduation.

 27 West 23rd Street